mattpoggi/fedstereo/README.md

 It will directly store `tar` archives under `sequences/dsec` folder (this requires ~14 GB storage).

-Other sequences are too large to host on Google Drive, so we provide scripts to dowload them from the original sources and process them locally (see below).
+Other sequences are too large to host on Google Drive, so we provide scripts to download them from the original sources and process them locally (see below).

 ### :arrow_down: Prepare DrivingStereo Data